Student Health Insurance

-- All students enrolled in an undergraduate certificate or undergraduate degree program enrolled in 6 or more academic credits.
+- All students enrolled in a certificate program or undergraduate degree program, enrolled in 6 or more academic credits.

-- All students enrolled in a certificate or graduate on-site degree program and are taking 4.5 or more academic credits.
+- All students enrolled in a graduate on-site degree program, enrolled in 4.5 or more academic credits.

 Please note that students enrolled in a distance or low-residency (online) program are not required to provide proof of health insurance and are ineligible to enroll in the BAC’s student health insurance plan.

 How Much Does the BAC’s Health Insurance Cost?

 Note: Fall Only and Spring Only pricing will be posted as soon as provided by the Student Health Insurance Company.

 PLEASE BE ADVISED: The SHIP regulations require BAC students to provide proof that you have a Health Insurance Plan.
 Please complete a waiver at the Gallagher Student Health & Special Risk website, which constitutes "comparable coverage".
 This means your health insurance/benefit plan must:

 - Be underwritten by insurance carriers based inside the U.S. Insurance plans with coverage outside the United States and coverage by foreign National Health Service programs are not deemed comparable to coverage under a qualifying student health insurance program.
 Waivers that are not U.S. based will not be accepted and you will be automatically enrolled in the Student Health Insurance Plan.

 - Your plan must offer "reasonably comprehensive coverage of health services, including preventive and primary care, Emergency Services, surgical services, hospitalization benefits, ambulatory patient services, mental health services, and prescription drugs"; and